SergejJurecko/esqlite/README.md

 Fork changes
 -----------------

+- Heavily modified to suit the needs of ActorDB
 - Uses a fixed threading model instead of a new thread for every db connection.
 Init call sets number of threads, every open call can set which thread that particular sqlite connection should execute on.
 - Added exec_script which will execute multiple statements at once and return proper values (not just ok).
+Removed other methods of invoking sqlite.
 - Supports the backup api